Spotlight: Minority Landowner Magazine

 In addition to regular issues there is an annual “Farmers of the Year” issue where features are requested from state and federal forestry and agriculture agencies, community-based organizations, universities, non-profits, and others who work with farmers and landowners.
 This is an opportunity to showcase farmers who are doing great things in their community by representing good agriculture and land stewardship.

-For more information, visit http://www.minoritylandowner.com or contact the paper at Minority Landowner Magazine P. O. Box 97033 Raleigh, NC 27624
+To learn more about the magazine and its work, visit Minority Landowner or contact the paper at Minority Landowner Magazine P. O. Box 97033 Raleigh, NC 27624

 Phone: (919) 215-1632